ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Rules/en.md

 ## Activity

-- **Activity requirements for your respective gamemode(s) must be met.** Average activity over the last 3 months will be checked on the first day of each month and during regular BN evaluations, taking into account any leave of absence communicated.
-Any BN who falls below their mode's required average will get an activity warning.
+- **Activity requirements for your respective gamemode(s) must be met.** Activity over the last 3 months will be checked on the first day of each month and during regular BN evaluations.
+- **If you fall below 2 months worth of nominations accross a 3 month period, you will be removed from the Beatmap Nominators without additional warnings**
+- **If you have more than 2 months worth of nominations, but less than the activity requirements, you will receive an Activity Warning.** This warning can occur up to once per year.
+Failing the activity requirements an additional time will lead to removal from the Beatmap Nominators.
 - **When warned for activity, minimum activity requirements for your respective gamemode(s) must be met over the course of one month.** Failing to meet the required minimum when being warned for it prior may result in removal from the Beatmap Nominators.
 - **You cannot exceed 75 unique nominations over any 90 day period.** Those exceeding this amount will first be warned and then removed if they do not manage their activity accordingly.